Licensed vs Unlicensed

 Why does the licensed market matter?

-Are unlicensed cannabis shops legal in NYC?
+Are unlicensed cannabis shops legal in New York?

 What happens if I buy from an unlicensed shop?

-What's on a Certificate of Analysis?
+What is a Certificate of Analysis?